secondparty/dipper/README.md

 $parsed   = Statamic\Dipper\Dipper::parse($raw_yaml);
 ```

-To build YAML, you pass PHP in, it spits built YAML out.
+To make YAML from PHP, you pass PHP in and it spits built YAML out the other side.

 ```php
 // include the file